Father's Day: Davido gushes over sweet message his daughter Imade sent to him

 Samklef makes bold claim about Davido's show

-Meanwhile, Legit.ng reported that Samklef sparked outrage online after making a claim about Davido’s canceled London show with American rapper, 50 Cent.
+Meanwhile, Legit.ng reported that Samklef sparked outrage online after making a claim about Davido’s cancelled London show with American rapper, 50 Cent.

 Samklef came forward with what looked like a dig and a contradictory narrative that went viral.